 ABOUT: Hassan’s Walls are the highest & one of the most flexible lookouts in the Blue Mountains.
 With amazing views East, West and South this really is all day photogenic (apart from completely blue sky and blazing sun!).
 The Golden Hours are recommended when the ‘walls’ turn a deep orange with the undulating green valleys complimenting them.
-Recently a rather ugly (photographically) walkway has been built on the near section of the walls, but photographers are encouraged to walk around that and move onto the old, stone walkways that take you to much better vantage points beyond the end of the walkway.
+Recently a rather ugly (photographically) walkway has been built on the near section of the walls, but photographers are encouraged to walk under that and move onto the old, stone walkways that take you to much better vantage points beyond the end of the walkway.

 PHOTO EQUIPMENT TO BRING: Ultra wides as the vistas are big and open.
 Moderate telephotos capture the distant hills back to Mount Victoria, the upper Blue Mountains escarpment and on to Lithgow.
 Grad filters and tripods again for the Golden hours and also consider some big stitched panoramas.